21 CFR Part 11 (Electronic Records/Signatures) Compliance For Computer Systems Regulated By FDA

 It is also critical that the system specify the exact meaning of the signature.
 It may be that the person conducted the work, recorded the result, reviewed the result, or approved the result.
 A person may simply be attesting to the fact that they reviewed the work and the signatures, and there was appropriate segregation of duties (i.e., the person recording the result is not the same as either the person reviewing or the person giving final approval).

 A company must have specific policies and procedures in place that explicitly state responsibilities and provide guidance for implementing and using ER/ES capability.
-These must clarify the 21 CFR Part 11 regulation and provide insight as to the way the company interprets their responsibility for meeting it.
+These must clarify the 21 CFR Part 11 requirements and provide insight as to the way the company interprets its responsibility for meeting it.
 As FDA continues to evolve and change due to the many factors that influence the regulatory environment, companies must be able to adapt.
 New technologies will continue to emerge that will change the way companies do business.
 While many of these are intended to streamline operations, reducing time and resources, some unintentionally result in added layers of oversight that encumber a computer system validation program and require more time and resources, making the technology unattractive from a cost-benefit perspective.